 A Degree in Organ Performance

-The Bachelor of Music in Organ Performance provides students with multiple opportunities to acquire a varied repertoire representing the major stylistic periods in an effort to prepare them for the exigencies of the professional field, including the American Guild of Organists (AGO) Organ Certification.
+The Bachelor of Music Degree in Organ Performance provide students with opportunities to acquire skills to support their work in multiple areas of the profession, whether in church, concert or academic field.
+Students will study a wide range of repertoire from early works through contemporary compositions with emphasis on performance practice.
 Performance opportunities include participation in large ensembles (FIU Symphony Orchestra, Choirs, Collegium Musicum) and chamber music.
-Regular recitals given by members of the American Guild of Organists and guest performers enable students to participate in master classes throughout the year.
+Regular recitals given by members of the American Guild of Organists as well as national and internationally acclaimed guest organists enable students to participate in master classes throughout the year.

 B.M. in Organ Performance